 - WALK RULE: The CMSL follows the below stated rule

 If a male batter, followed immediately by a female batter, is walked in four (4) or less pitches without a strike being thrown, he is awarded second, the following female must bat.
 This includes intentional walks.
 If the batter's first pitch is a strike and the pitcher chooses to intentionally walk that batter, then the batter is awarded first base only.

-6. Extra Player (EP): is optional and allowed.
+- Extra Player (EP): is optional and allowed.
 If one is used, it must be made known prior to the start of the game and be listed on the score sheet in the regular batting order.
-The EP must be used for the entire game.
-Failure to complete the game with the EP results in a forfeiture of the game.
+If one is used it can be of either gender.
+If two are used then they need to be of each gender.
+The EP(s) must be used for the entire game.
+Failure to complete the game with the EP(s) results in a forfeiture of the game.

 with the tenth (10th) batter as an automatic out.
 Minimum women - three (3), maximum women - six (6); minimum men - four (4), maximum men - six (6).
 If starting with 9 players, the tenth (10th) player will be inserted into the game at the top of an inning.